adrianbrink/tendereum/README.md

 ### Staking
 * currently gas gets credited to the coinbase
 * block rewards should be distributed equally across all validators
+* extend Web3 with a transaction type for staking

 ### IBC
+* extend Web3 with a transaction type for IBC

 ### Web3
 * extend the Web3 api in a backwards compatible manner to include staking and IBC